The Ultimate Guide to Self-Serve Onboarding in the Product-Led Era

 For some reason, however, a lot of SaaS companies don’t seem to be doing it.

-The way I see it, why would you spend ages trying to guess what your users are thinking or feeling when you could just ask them directly?
+The way I see it, why would you spend ages trying to guess what your customers feel when you could just ask them directly?

 Take the time to sit down and talk with your users, no matter what stage of the journey they’re at.

-Learn what they like about your product so far, what blockers are in place to stop them from making progress.
+Learn what they like about your product so far, what blockers are in place that lead to a poor user onboarding experience.
 Ask them about the other tools they’re evaluating, and what they do better than yours.

 Ultimately, you want to learn what you could do better.
 Most users will be more than happy to tell you.
 But if you don’t ask, you’ll never know.